jwilk-archive/antignustep/README.rst

-This is a LD_PRELOAD hack to prevent GNUstep libraries from creating ``$HOME/GNUstep/Library`` directory.
+This is an LD_PRELOAD hack to prevent GNUstep libraries from creating ``$HOME/GNUstep/Library`` directory.

 It is meant to work around `Debian bug #646031`_, which affects ``lsar`` and